Opendigitalradio/dablin/README.md

 In case of the GTK GUI version the desired channel may not be specified.
 To avoid the huge channel list containing all possible DAB channels, one can also state the desired channels (separated by comma) which shall be displayed within the channel list.
-Hereby the specified (default) gain value can also be overwritten for a channel by adding the desired value after a colon, e.g. `5C:-54`.
+Hereby the specified (general) gain value can also be overwritten for a channel by adding the desired value after a colon, e.g. `5C:-54`.